3mdeb/3mdeb-secpack/keys/employees-keys/README.md

 #### Upload revoked key to the servers

-Following this set of commands assumes that the machine on which you applied revocation and machine which you publish revoked key are different.
-If it is not the case you can skip export step.
+Following this set of commands assumes that the machine on which you applied revocation and machine on which you publish revoked key are different.
+If it is not the case, you can skip export step.

 Export revoked public key: